Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Method

 In the proposed method, the prompt network collaborates different clients with inconsistent hardware configurations.
 It takes effect by implicitly observing and collecting diverse coded aperture samples of all clients, and jointly learns to react to different hardware settings.
 The prompter regularizes the input data space and achieves the goal of coping with heterogeneity sourcing from hardware.

 \textbf{Training}.
-As shown in Fig.~\ref{fig: framework}, we demonstrate the training process of proposed FedHP by taking one global round as an example\footnote{We provide an algorithm of FedHP in Section~\ref{sec: algo}.}.
-Since the prompt learning takes effect on pre-trained models, we prepend the $c$-th backbone parameters with the pre-trained model $\theta_{c}^{p}$ on local data $\mathcal{D}^{\mathbf{M}^c}$ with Eq.~\eqref{eq: client loss}.
+As shown in Fig.~\ref{fig: framework}, we demonstrate the training process of proposed FedHP by taking one global round as an example\footnote{We provide an algorithm of FedHP in supplementary.}.
+Since the prompt learning takes effect on pre-trained models, we initialize the $c$-th backbone parameters with the pre-trained model $\theta_{c}^{p}$ on local data $\mathcal{D}^{\mathbf{M}^c}$ with \eqref{eq: client loss}.
 The global prompt network $\phi_G$ is randomly initialized and distributed to the $c$-th client

-where $\phi_c$ is the local prompt network and $C'$ denotes the number of clients participated in current global round.
+where $\phi_c$ is the local prompt network, and $C'$ denotes the number of clients participated in the current global round.
 To enable better response of the pre-trained backbone toward the aligned input data space, we also introduce the adaptors into the transformer backbone.
-As shown in Fig.~\ref{fig: framework} \texttt{Step 3}, we show the architecture of the proposed adaptor, which is a \texttt{CONV}-\texttt{GELU}-\texttt{CONV} structure governed by a residual connection.
-We insert the adaptors behind the \texttt{LN} layers throughout the network.
+As shown in Fig.~\ref{fig: framework} \textit{Step 3}, we show the architecture of the proposed adaptor, which is a \textit{CONV}-\textit{GELU}-\textit{CONV} structure governed by a residual connection.
+We insert the adaptors behind the \textit{LN} layers.

-We then perform local update in each global round.
+We perform local updates in each global round.
 It is composed of two stages.
-Firstly, we update the local prompt network $\phi_c$ for $S_p$ iterations, all the other learnable parameters of backbone and adaptors are frozen.
-The loss then becomes
+Firstly, we update the local prompt network $\phi_c$ for $S_p$ iterations, and fix all the other learnable parameters .
+The loss is

 where we use $\epsilon_c$ to represent learnable parameters of all adaptors for $c$-th client.
 Secondly, we tune the adaptors for another $S_b$ iterations.
 Both of the pre-trained backbone and prompt network are frozen.
-The loss of $c$-th client shares the same formulation as Eq.~\eqref{eq: prompt loss}.
-After the local update, FedHP uploads and aggregates the learnable parameters $\phi_c$, $c=1,...,C$ of prompt network.
-Since the proposed method does not require to optimize and communicate the reconstruction backbones, the underlying cost is drastically reduced considering the marginal model size of prompt network and adptors compared with the backbone, which potentially serves as a supplied benefit of FedHP.
+The loss of $c$-th client shares the same formulation as \eqref{eq: prompt loss}.
+After the local update, FedHP uploads and aggregates the learnable parameters $\phi_c$, $c=1,..., C$ of the prompt network.
+Since the proposed method does not require to optimize and communicate the reconstruction backbones, the underlying cost is drastically reduced considering the marginal model size of prompt network and adpators compared with the backbone, which potentially serves as a supplied benefit of FedHP.